React Flow: Everything you need to know

 Best uses for React Flow

-React Flow is ideal for creating dynamic and interactive visualizations.
+React Flow is ideal for creating dynamic and interactive graphs and visualizations.
 The most common use cases include:

 • Workflow automation – Mapping out tasks, approvals, and processes.